Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/RedvsBlue.md

 ![PoC searched](/RedvsBlue/PossibleVulnerability.png?style=centerme)
 #### [Figure 2.4 - ApachePossible Vulnerability]

-While no Proof of Concept was found for the apache a number of vulnerabilites where found on the offcial page for Apache CVEs.
+While no Proof of Concept was found for the apache a number of vulnerabilities where found on the official page for Apache CVEs.

 ![Missing Multi Factor Authentification](/RedvsBlue/MultiFactorBroken.png?style=centerme)
 #### [Figure 2.5 - Multi Factor Authentification missing]